 Zebrafish represent effective models for translational research, spanning the developmental, genetic, and behavioral level.
 Their utility within the field of biomedical research is unquestionable.
 However, in order to fully realize their scope of impact researchers must combine approaches in order to create effective models that exhibit translatable validity towards the treatment of human pathogenesis.
-The development of new genetic techniques and their application towards the creation of mutant and transgenic lines of zebrafish, merged with proper behavioral phenotype classification of genetically modified and mutant zebrafish, will allow the researchers to parallel human disorders with much greater accuracy.
-These developments will lead to a better understanding of the complex nature of neurobehavioral and neurodevelopmental disorders.
-Through the combined efforts of biomedical researchers in all areas of research the development of novel, effective treatments for neurobehavioral and neurodevelopmental disorders will be achieved.
+The development of new genetic techniques and their application towards the creation of mutant and transgenic lines of zebrafish, merged with proper behavioral phenotype classification of genetically modified and mutant zebrafish, will allow researchers to parallel human disorders with much greater accuracy.
+These developmental disorders.
+Through the combined efforts of biomedical researchers in all areas of research the development of novel, effective treatments for neurobehavioral and neurodevelopmental disorders.